andrew/ultimate-awesome/README.md

 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
 - [awesome-beam-monitoring](https://github.com/opencensus-beam/awesome-beam-monitoring) - Curated list of awesome BEAM monitoring libraries and resources.
-- [awesome-disfluency-detection](https://github.com/pariajm/awesome-disfluency-detection) - A curated list of awesome disfluency detection publications along with the released code and bibliographical information.
 - [awesome-js-resources](https://github.com/rjoydip-zz/awesome-js-resources) - Collection of JavaScript resources (PDF, Video, Link) .
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.
+- [awesome-Large-MultiModal-Hallucination](https://github.com/xieyuquanxx/awesome-Large-MultiModal-Hallucination) - 😎 up-to-date & curated list of awesome LMM hallucinations papers, methods & resources.
 - [awesome-anbernic](https://github.com/dag7dev/awesome-anbernic) - Resources for Anbernic consoles (links, CFW.).
 - [awesome-telegram-dev-groups-uz](https://github.com/doniyor2109/awesome-telegram-dev-groups-uz) - Curated list of Uzbek Telegram dev groups.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.